Striveworks/valor/web/docs/client.md

 Each case has the notion of a label, which is a key/value pair.
 This is used (instead of forcing labels to be strings) to support things such as

 - multi-label classification. e.g. a dataset of cropped vehicles that have make, model, and year labels
-- additional attributes, such as COCO's `isCrow` attribute.
+- additional attributes, such as COCO's `isCrowd` attribute.

 ## Client